snipcola/ProExt/README.md

 - **Misc**: Anti Flashbang (Risky), Bunny Hop (Risky), Team Check, Show UI when Spectating, disable cheat capture by OBS, etc.

-- **Config**: Create, store, and share configuration files with ease - config must be valid or the application will reject it.
+- **Config**: Create, store, and share configuration files with ease - the config must be valid to load.